microsoft/BotBuilder-V3/Connector/Message Content.md

 ---
 layout: page
-title: Composing Messages
+title: Message Content
-permalink: /connector/composing-messages
+permalink: /connector/message-content/
-weight: 220
+weight: 240
 parent1: Bot Connector SDK
 ---

-# Composing Messages
+# Composing Message Content
 A message is the object that is used to communicate between a user and a bot.
+When you send that message there are a number of properties that you can use to control your message and how it is presented to the user when they receive it.

 # Text and Language
-Most of the time these are the only properties you need to worry about.
+Most of the time Text and Language are the only properties you need to worry about.
 A person sent you some text, or your bot is sending some text back.

 | Property    | Description                               | Example
 | ------------|-------- ----------------------------------| ----------